 But Bolz-Weber’s gospel is not just for spiritual seekers.
-In a time when institutions of every kind—governments, corporations, universities, churches—are struggling to exert influence and maintain relevance, Bolz-Weber’s House for All Sinners and Saints continues to thrive, especially among Millennials.
-In her books and talks, Bolz-Weber makes the deeply felt argument that honesty and human connection are key to creating and sustaining community.
+In a time when institutions of every kind—governments, corporations, universities, churches—are struggling to exert influence and maintain relevance, her House for All Sinners and Saints continues to thrive, especially among Millennials.
+In her books and talks, she makes the deeply felt argument that honesty and human connection are key to creating and sustaining community.

 ―Rob Bell, author of What We Talk About When We Talk About God and Love Wins

 Bolz-Weber continues to explore the sometimes hilarious and often messy intersections of faith and humanity in her most recent memoir, Accidental Saints: Finding God in All the Wrong People, also a New York Times bestseller.
 From a felonious bishop to an agnostic who can’t get enough of church, Accidental Saints introduces us to people who set our teeth on edge—but who just might bring us closer to God.

 Recently, she has been offering life-changing advice in her video series Have a Little Faith, from the MAKERS: Women Who Make America documentary series.
 With titles like “Forgive Assholes,” “Separating Self from Selfie,” and “Welcome to the Apocalypse,” her take remains consistently frank, funny, and irreverent.